gagolews/genieclust/README.md

 Package Features
 ----------------

--   The Genie+ hierarchical clustering algorithm (with a scikit-learn-like interface), together with **TODO**: a robustified version of HDBSCAN\*, IcA, GC, GIc, ...
+-   The Genie++ hierarchical clustering algorithm (with a scikit-learn-like interface), together with **TODO**: a robustified version of HDBSCAN\*, IcA, GC, GIc, ...

 -   `DisjointSets` (union-find) data structure (with extensions)

--   Various inequity measures (the Gini index, the Bonferroni index, etc.)
+-   Inequity measures (the Gini index, the Bonferroni index etc.)

--   Functions to compute partition similarity measures (the Rand, adjusted Rand, Fowlkes-Mallows, and adjusted Fowlkes-Mallows index)
+-   Functions to compare partitions (the Rand, adjusted Rand, Fowlkes-Mallows and adjusted Fowlkes-Mallows indices)

--   Various plotting functions
+-   Plotting functions